augustss/verse-semantics/Book/docs/07_types.md

 ProcessNatural(MyInt)  # Error - int is not a subtype of nat
 ```

 The subtyping relationship extends to composite types in sophisticated ways.
 Arrays and tuples follow covariant subtyping rules for their elements.
-This means that `[]nat` is a subtype of `[]int` because `nat` is a subtype of `int`.
-Similarly, `tuple(nat, nat)` is a subtype of `tuple(int, int)`.
+This means that `[]nat` would be a subtype of `[]int` if `nat` was a subtype of `int`.
+Similarly, `tuple(nat, nat)` would be a subtype of `tuple(int, int)`.
 This covariance allows collections of more specific types to be used where collections of more general types are expected.

 Maps exhibit more complex subtyping behavior.
-A map type `[K1]V1` is a subtype of `[K2]V2` when K2 is a subtype of K1 (contravariant in keys) and V1 is a subtype of V2 (covariant in values).
+A map type `[K1]V1` is a subtype of `[K2]V2` when `K2` is a subtype of `K1` (contravariant in keys) and `V1` is a subtype of `V2` (covariant in values).
 The contravariance in keys might seem counterintuitive at first, but it ensures type safety: if you can look up values using a more general key type, you must be able to handle more specific key types as well.

 Classes and interfaces introduce nominal subtyping through inheritance.
 When a class inherits from another class or implements an interface, it explicitly declares a subtyping relationship: